 We believe in meaningful consultation, about listening and responding in a reflective way.
 Schemes are developed through discussion and exploration of ideas to maximise possibilities and unlock potential.
 We aim to add delight to each project.

-The Practice also has experience with clients who want to build, who feel that their proposals would be beneficial to the community, but who have faced local opposition to development.
+The Practice has experience with helping clients who want to build, who feel that their proposals would be beneficial to the community, but who have faced difficulties and opposition to development.
 This is particularly true of community and charitable groups.

 We do a range of work for different clients and we have a strong team with multidisciplinary skills.
 Below you can find more information about some of the things we do in addition to our architectural projects.

 how we work